Do Turtles Make Good Pets?

 Some pets only look low-maintenance.
 Get the facts before adopting a turtle, hermit crab, or iguana.

-Try one of thse truly low-maintenance pets instead.
+Try one of these truly low-maintenance pets instead.